 Since Bennigan’s disappeared nationally across the comfort food landscape (except for a few select spots), there has been a hole for deep-fried sandwiches that satiate those longing for salty and sweet.
 Unfortunately, the only restaurant chain doing this exact variation of the Monte Cristo is Metro Diner, and it’s not even available at every location.

 Many believe the Monte Cristo sandwich originated in France as a simplified version of the Croque-Monsieur sandwich.
-However, the United States’ original version was a ham & cheese sandwich with French toast for buns and a jam for dipping.
+However, the United States’ original version was a ham and cheese sandwich with French toast for buns and a jam for dipping.

 The version we all currently obsess over, the deep-fried version, was popularized in 1950s California.